The information at Drugs.com is not a substitute for medical advice. ALWAYS consult your doctor or pharmacist.

 Usual Adult Dose for Congestive Heart Failure

-Maintenance dose: 80 to 160 mg twice daily.
+Maintenance dose: 80 to 160 mg twice a day.
 The dose should be increased to the highest dose tolerated by the patient.

 Usual Adult Dose for Hypertension

 Initial dose: 80 to 160 mg orally once a day.

 Maintenance dose: 80 to 320 mg orally once a day

 Initial dose: 20 mg orally twice a day

 Maintenance dose: The initial dosage may be titrated upward within 7 days to 40 mg twice daily, with subsequent titrations to a target maintenance dose of 160 mg twice a day as tolerated by the patient.
 If symptomatic hypotension or renal dysfunction occurs, consideration should be given to a dosage reduction.